-- Work in partnership with the school. - Advise their children to report any concerns to a member of staff.
-Discourage behaviours which might be considered as bullying. - Stress to their children that retaliation is not helpful. - Contact the School Secretary to arrange an appointment with the child's class teacher to discuss concerns. (or contact the class teacher directly via Seesaw. - Co-operate with the school, if their child/children are said to have displayed bullying type behaviour, try to ascertain the truth and point out the implications of bullying, both for the children who are experiencing bullying type behaviour and for them themselves. - Accept their role in dealing with bullying type behaviours which occur outside the school so that they do not interfere with effective learning and teaching during the school day.
+- · Work in partnership with the school. - Advise their children to report any concerns to a member of staff.
+Discourage behaviours which might be considered as bullying. - · Stress to their children that retaliation is not helpful. - Contact the School Secretary to arrange an appointment with the child's class teacher to discuss concerns. (or contact the class teacher directly via Seesaw. - Co-operate with the school, if their child/children are accused of bullying, try to ascertain the truth and point out the implications of bullying, both for the children who are bullied and for the bullies themselves. - Accept their role in dealing with bullying behaviours which occur outside the school so that they do not interfere with effective learning and teaching during the school day.